obitech/micro-obs/README.md

 #### Prometheus

-Both the Kubernetes' internal components as well as the `micro-obs` application is being monitored by Prometheus.
+Both the Kubernetes' internal components as well as the `micro-obs` application (TODO) is being monitored by Prometheus.
 Some pre-installed Dashboards can be found in Grafana via http://localhost:30300 (default login is admin:admin):

 ![Grafana Kubernetes dashboard](static/grafana1.PNG)